Laragervaise/Intelligent-agents/reactive/README.md

 # Reactive agent
 Using Markov Decision Process Algorithm

-to run : reactive(CH, FR or NE).xml reactive-rla
+Arguments to run : config/reactive(CH, FR or NE).xml reactive-rla

 you can create different agents with different discount factors for the algoritm in the file agent.xml